 CYCLING ATTRACTS …

-This year’s theme is “Cycling Attracts.”
+This year’s theme is “Let’s Explore.”
 National experts will detail how cycling can benefit numerous aspects of our community, region, and nation.
-Join key members of the Miami Valley’s cycling community on May 5, 2017, in Greene County, Ohio.
+Join key members of the Miami Valley’s cycling community on May 10, 2019, in Miamisburg, Ohio.

 The Summit is your chance to further engage in the region’s bike agenda and learn about the past, present and future of cycling in the Miami Valley.
 Get ready for influential speakers, powerful break out sessions, and motivating discussions!